 - Must not owe an overpayment of federal grant or loan funds

-- Must be making Satisfactory Academic Progress as outlined in the Excelsior’s Student Policy Handbook
+- Must be making Satisfactory Academic Progress as outlined in Excelsior’s Student Policy Handbook

 To apply for financial aid, follow these steps.

-FAFSA year you should file as an Excelsior College student:
+FAFSA year you should file as an Excelsior University student:

 Federal Aid Book Voucher

-To receive a Federal Aid Book voucher you must complete the Book Voucher Request Form each trimester.
-The book voucher can only be used towards books that are required for the course(s) you are registered in.
+To receive a Federal Aid Book voucher, you must complete the Book Voucher Request Form each trimester.
+The book voucher can only be used toward books that are required for the course(s) you are registered in.

 - You need to have accepted enough federal financial aid to cover the cost of tuition, fees, and books.
 Excelsior cannot issue a federal financial aid book voucher with scholarship, private loan, or VA benefit funds.

-- Your book voucher will be valued at $140 per course.
-If you need an increase you may request to be reviewed for more than $140 per course and provide the amount that you need.
-You will receive a letter to the email address listed with Excelsior College from eCampus Bookstore with further instruction such as book voucher number and expiration date once your book voucher is available.
+- Your initial eligibility for a book voucher will be estimated at $140 per course.
+If you require an increase based on the actual cost of course materials, you may report the amount needed on the book voucher request.
+You will receive a letter to the email address listed with Excelsior University from eCampus Bookstore with further instruction including your book voucher number and expiration date once your book voucher is available.”

 - Any unused funds will go back onto your account to be disbursed once the voucher expires.
 You may contact eCampus Bookstore at 877-284-6744 if you have any questions.

-As a distributor of Federal Student Aid, Excelsior College is required by Federal Title IV regulations to inform you of the graduation rates of our first-time full-time students.
+As a distributor of Federal Student Aid, Excelsior University is required by Federal regulations to inform you of the graduation rates of our first-time full-time students.
 We primarily serve working adults who attend college part-time, and who typically transfer in college credit previously obtained from other sources.
-The number of students at Excelsior College who are considered “first-time full-time” students for the current reporting year is zero for both associate and bachelor’s degree seeking students.
+The number of students at Excelsior University who are considered “first-time full-time” students for the current reporting year is zero for both associate and bachelor’s degree seeking students.